 Employers are partly responsible for the increased rate of musculoskeletal injuries (MSD), according to a Chicago workers’ compensation attorney, and can be held liable for some MSD-related injuries.

 The leading cause of back pain in American office spaces is poor posture, often caused by inadequate support when seated.

 In addition to poor chair design, employees can injure their backs while seated in chairs without the proper amount of back support.
 Experts recommend that chairs have an adjustable seat back, preferably with an “S” shape to match the spine.
 The armrests and seat height should also be adjustable to meet the demands of different employees.
 Employers who fail to provide adequate seating and fail to address employee concerns may be liable for injuries.

-Though MSDs focus on neck, back, and shoulder injuries, eye strain is an increasing problem.
-Screens in low light areas can be hard to read, and glare from other light sources may lead to squinting or other poor reading practices.
+Though MSDs focus on the neck, back, and shoulder injuries, eye strain is an increasing problem.
+Screens in low-light areas can be hard to read, and glare from other light sources may lead to squinting or other poor reading practices.